TomGermeau/BlanPain/README.md

 By trying to improve our models we also used tokanization, lemmatization and the removal of stopwords and punctuations.
 For searching the best parameters for our models we used GridSearch.

-The tokanization, limatization and the parameter optimization helped us to improve the accurancy of our model.
+The remove of puntuation and numbers, limatization and the parameter optimization helped us to improve the accurancy of our model.